liberland/docs/blockchain/API/centralized-exchanges-api.md

 const txHash = await transferExtrinsic.signAndSend(sender);
 ```

-Optionally, for token transfers, you can use the "assets.transfer" method and then provide the id of the asset you want to transfer.
-An example transfer for LLM (LLM=1).
+Optionally, for token transfers, you can use the `assets.transfer` method and then provide the id of the asset you want to transfer.
+An example transfer for LLM (ID = 1).

 ```javascript
 import { ApiPromise, WsProvider, Keyring } from "@polkadot/api";